VET Program Approval and Maintenance Procedure

 B. If decision is to proceed with a Vendor Accredited Program, it may be necessary to consult with the Legal Office to arrange a formal agreement for training delivery.
 Director, Skills and Education Delivery / Program Manager

-1. Formal agreement should be in place, however maybe initiated by other party.
+1. Formal agreement should be in place, however may be initiated by other party.

 C. Either the Non-Award or Vendor Accredited Program Approval Form to be completed and distributed along with Qualification Impact Statements to determine potential impacts on others areas of the University if the qualification is introduced.
 Director, Skills and Education Delivery / Program Manager